Syria says peace plan remarks show Britain's Johnson out of touch with reality

-TRIPOLI A car bomb exploded near the foreign ministry in the center of the Libyan capital, Tripoli, early on Thursday, local media reported.

-BEIRUT Syria's Foreign Ministry said on Thursday that statements by Britain's Foreign Secretary Boris Johnson demonstrate London's part in "aggression" against Syria and showed he did not understand the situation there.
+BEIRUT (Reuters) - Syria's Foreign Ministry said on Thursday that statements by Britain's Foreign Secretary Boris Johnson demonstrate London's part in "aggression" against Syria and showed he did not understand the situation there.

 "Statements of British FM Boris Johnson reveal his complete separation from reality and his lack of realization that the time of the (British colonial) mandate will not come back," it said in a statement carried on state media.